-- Article 4 To implement corporate social responsibility, the Corporation shall abide by the following principles: - 1.
+- Article 4 To implement sustainable development, the Corporation shall abide by the following principles: - 1.
 Implement corporate governance. - 2.
 Foster a sustainable environment. - 3.
 Maintain public interest of society. - 4.
-Disclosure of corporate social responsibility information. - Article 5 The Corporation shall consider the corporate social responsibility development trends domestically and abroad and its core business operations, as well as the overall operational activity effects on stakeholders, and adopt corporate social responsibility policies, systems or guiding management principles, and concrete proposals for promoting corporate social responsibility programs.
+Disclosure of sustainable development information. - Article 5 The Corporation shall consider the sustainable development subjects and trends domestically and abroad and its core business operations, as well as the overall operational activity effects on stakeholders, and adopt sustainable development policies, systems or guiding management principles, and concrete proposals for promoting sustainable development programs.